Connected Car Technology: Five Keys to Accelerating their Arrival

 Digital transformation is impacting the automotive industry, essentially turning cars into 4,000-pound computers on wheels.
 Cars are evolving from means of transportation from point A to point B and the industry is rich with new possibilities for both automakers and consumers.
-The connected car is finally making some serious headway.
+Connected car technology is finally making some serious headway.

 Connectivity itself is not a new concept; it started about two decades ago with companies like OnStar and ATX Group that allowed you to press a button and make a phone call in the case of an emergency or, in the case of an airbag notification, an emergency call was made automatically.
 However, connectivity has a whole new meaning today.
 For example, Tesla has several offerings that include full connectivity features, such as satellite-view maps with live traffic visualization, in-car streaming music and media and an internet browser.

 How do we know connectivity is ready for primetime?
-In a recent Jabil-sponsored survey of 126 automotive decision makers, 53 percent of respondents affirmed that connected cars are a key element to their automotive vision.
+In a recent Jabil-sponsored survey of 126 automotive decision-makers, 53 percent of respondents affirmed that connected car technology is a key element to their automotive vision.
 In addition, just under 70 percent indicated that a connected and digital experience for consumers is becoming more important than vehicle performance.
 Download the full survey report.

-So, what does the future of connected cars look like?
+So, what does the future of connected car technology look like?